Day by Day Itinerary

 Next, you will visit the Roman city of Hierapolis, which is not located not on earth or rock, but on solid limestone layers formed by limestone water that flowed for centuries over this raised level plateau.
 The name means “sacred city”, and according to Stephanus of Byzantium, the city was given this name because of a large number of temples it contained.

-Continue to Ephesus, the Roman capital in Asia Minor
+After lunch continue to Ephesus, the Roman capital in Asia Minor

 The ancient city of Ephesus was an important centre for early Christianity.
 In the book of Revelation, Ephesus was one of the seven churches addressed by Christ in a vision.
 It is here that you will find the Temple of Artemis, considered to be one of the Seven Wonders of the Ancient World.